markomihajlovic3/nerodoc/README.md

 You can follow my tutorials about this implementation at my blog http://markomihajlovic.blogspot.rs/ if you are interested, and if you want to contribute you are welcome to do so.

+In order for routing to work you need to change the rewrite base in your .htaccess file to the root directory where you cloned the repo.

+For example
+RewriteBase /yourdirectory/public/